github/covid19-dashboard/_pages/about.md

 ---

 ## About This Project

 This site was built by [Hamel Husain](https://twitter.com/HamelHusain).
+The content on this site (analysis, visualizations, etc) was contributed by [these wonderful people](https://github.com/github/covid19-dashboard#contributors-).

 **This website is powered by [fastpages](https://github.com/fastai/fastpages)**, a blogging platform that natively supports Jupyter notebooks in addition to other formats.
 View [this project on GitHub](https://github.com/github/covid19-dashboard).